opariffazman/websocket-app/README.md

-# Docker Connect
+# Websocket App

-A WebSocket-based demo app for teaching Docker.
-Single image can run as either server or client.
+A WebSocket-based demo app with Dockerfile & simple CI/CD that push to GitHub Container Registry (ghcr.io).

-## Local Setup (Without Docker)
+## Setup with NPM

 ### Prerequisites
 - **Node.js 25+ installed** (not LTS! - v25.2.1 or higher)